Operating a Short-Term Rental

 The City has recently modernized its short term rental program to reflect the significant change in the vacation rental industry and an increase in complaints towards some rental operations.
-Bylaw and busines licensing changes now provide a broader scope of use and licence types with associated fees and stronger regulation to limit the impact on neighbouring properties, the community and the tourism industry.
+Bylaw and business licensing changes now provide a broader scope of use and licence types with associated fees and stronger regulation to limit the impact on neighbouring properties, the community, and the tourism industry.

-Requirments for Vacation Rentals/Short Term Rentals to Collect and Remit PST and MRDT (October 2018)
+Collecting and Remitting PST and MRDT (October 2018)

 The provincial government introduced new tax regulations on October 1, 2018 requiring short-term vacation rental businesses to collect and remit PST and the Municipal and Regional District Tax (MRDT) for guest stays.
 For more information, please visit: Bulletin PST or the Government of British Columbia website.
 Some online platforms, such as Airbnb, may do this on your behalf, Please direct any questions directly to the Province using the contact information found in the link above.
 The City of Penticton is not involved with this new taxation requirement and cannot answer questions.